iamsaifmustaf/hangman_game/README.md

 # hangman_game
-Simple and extremely fun, terminal-based hangman game written in python
+A Simple, yet extremely fun, terminal-based word game written in Python.
+Image result for hangman game descriptionHangman is a paper and pencil guessing game for two or more players.
+One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
+Guess the word right or, its game over!